apache/couchdb/share/doc/src/externals.rst

 As an added benefit, because stdio is now free, I implemented a simple API that OS daemons can use to read the configuration of their CouchDB host.
 This way you can have them store their configuration inside CouchDB's config system if you desire.
-Or they can peek at things like the :ref:`bind_address
-<config/httpd/bind_address>` and port that CouchDB is using.
+Or they can peek at things like the :config:option:`httpd/bind_address` and :config:option:`httpd/port` that CouchDB is using.

 A request for a config section looks like this::